rajatgirotra/study/cpp/CPP_NEW/RValueReferences/8_README.txt

 remove_reference<int*&>::type              ------->          int*

-Ok now the problem of perfect forwarding arised because of introduction of move semantics.
+Ok now the problem of perfect forwarding arose because of introduction of move semantics.

 Let say you have the simple factory template function